-As elder law attorneys we help families deal with the many issues that come with aging.
+As New Jersey elder care attorneys we help families deal with the many issues that come with aging.
 Over the years, FriedmanLaw has helped clients arrange quality long term care without sacrificing their savings, protect a loved one with diminished capacity, obtain guardianship, safeguard loved ones against facility charges, resolve issues with facilities, and much more.
 Please click on the links below for more information, or call or email us today.

 Medicaid Planning to Fund Long Term Care